msafi/helium/README.md

 ## Development

-If you'd like to try the app locally, do this:
+If you'd like to try or develop the app locally, do this:

 * Clone the repo
 * `npm i & bower i` in the root